-To the extent that a Fund invests in the equity securities of an MLP classified as a partnership, a Fund will be required to include in its taxable income a Fund's allocable share of the income, gains, losses and deductions recognized by each such MLP and take into account its allocable share of the MLP's tax credits, regardless of whether the MLP distributes cash to a Fund.
-The portion of an MLP's distributions to a Fund, which is not derived from the MLP's earnings and profits, generally will not be taxable unless the cash amount (or, in certain cases, the value of marketable securities) distributed exceeds a Fund's basis in its interest in the MLP.
-Distributions received by a Fund from an MLP will reduce a Fund's adjusted basis in its interest in the MLP, but not below zero.
-A reduced basis generally will result in an increase in the amount of gain (or decrease in the amount of loss) that will be recognized by a Fund for tax purposes on the sale of its interest in the MLP.
-Cash distributions from an MLP to a Fund (and, in certain cases, the value of marketable securities distributed by an MLP to a Fund) in excess of a Fund's basis in the MLP generally will be taxable to a Fund as capital gain.
-A Fund will not benefit from current favorable federal income tax rates on long-term capital gains because it will be taxed as a corporation for federal income tax purposes.
+To the extent that the Fund invests in the equity securities of an MLP classified as a partnership, the Fund will be required to include in its taxable income the Fund's allocable share of the income, gains, losses and deductions recognized by each such MLP and take into account its allocable share of the MLP's tax credits, regardless of whether the MLP distributes cash to the Fund.
+The portion of an MLP's distributions to the Fund, which is not derived from the MLP's earnings and profits, generally will not be taxable unless the cash amount (or, in certain cases, the value of marketable securities) distributed exceeds the Fund's basis in its interest in the MLP.
+Distributions received by the Fund from an MLP will reduce the Fund's adjusted basis in its interest in the MLP, but not below zero.
+A reduced basis generally will result in an increase in the amount of gain (or decrease in the amount of loss) that will be recognized by the Fund for tax purposes on the sale of its interest in the MLP.
+Cash distributions from an MLP to the Fund (and, in certain cases, the value of marketable securities distributed by an MLP to the Fund) in excess of the Fund's basis in the MLP generally will result in capital gain for the Fund as capital gain.

 Historically, energy and certain other MLPs have been able to offset a significant portion of their taxable income with tax deductions.
-A Fund will incur a current income tax liability on the portion of its share of the income and gain from each MLP investment that is not offset by its share of the MLPs' tax deductions, by its share of the MLPs' tax credits or by a Fund's net operating loss carryforwards, if any.
 The percentage of an MLP's income that is offset by the MLP's tax deductions will fluctuate over time.
-For example, new acquisitions of depreciable property by MLPs tend to generate accelerated depreciation and other tax deductions, and therefore a decline in acquisition activity by such MLPs owned by a Fund could increase a Fund's current tax liability.
-If the percentage of the income allocated to a Fund that is offset by tax deductions declines, or a Fund's portfolio turnover increases, a Fund could incur increased tax liabilities and the portion of the distributions paid by a Fund that is treated as tax-deferred return of capital would be reduced and the portion treated as taxable dividend income would be increased.
-This generally would result in lower after-tax distributions to shareholders.
-If the amount of a Fund distribution to U.S. Shareholders exceeds a Fund's current and accumulated earnings and profits, such excess will be treated first as a tax-free return of capital to the extent of, and in reduction of, U.S. Shareholder's tax basis in the shares, and thereafter as capital gain.
+For example, new acquisitions of depreciable property by MLPs tend to generate accelerated depreciation and other tax deductions, and therefore a decline in acquisition activity by such MLPs owned by the Fund could increase the Fund's current tax liability.
+If the percentage of the income allocated to the Fund that is offset by tax deductions declines, or the Fund's portfolio turnover increases, the Fund could recognize increased taxable income and the portion of the distributions paid by the Fund that is treated as tax-deferred return of capital would be reduced and the portion treated as taxable dividend income would be increased.
+This generally would result in lower after-tax returns for shareholders.
+If the amount of the Fund distribution to U.S. Shareholders exceeds the Fund's current and accumulated earnings and profits, such excess will be treated first as a tax-free return of capital to the extent of, and in reduction of, U.S. Shareholder's tax basis in the shares, and thereafter as capital gain.
 Any such capital gain will be long-term capital gain if such U.S. Shareholder has held the applicable shares for more than one year.
 The portion of the distribution received by the U.S. Shareholder from the Fund that constitutes a return of capital will decrease the U.S. Shareholder's tax basis in his or her Fund shares (but not below zero), which will result in an increase in the amount of gain (or decrease in the amount of loss) that will be recognized by the U.S. Shareholder for tax purposes on the later sale of such Fund shares.